Magnesium citrate

-Magnesium citrate is a magnesium preparation in salt form with citric acid in a 1:1 ratio (1 magnesium atom per citrate molecule).
-The name "magnesium citrate" is ambiguous and sometimes may refer to other salts such as trimagnesium citrate which has a magnesium:citrate ratio of 3:2.

-Magnesium citrate is used medicinally as a saline laxative and to completely empty the bowel prior to a major surgery or colonoscopy.
+Magnesium citrates are metal-organic compounds formed from citrate and magnesium ions.
+They are salts.
+One form is the 1:1 magnesium preparation in salt form with citric acid in a 1:1 ratio (1 magnesium atom per citrate molecule).
+It contains 11.33% magnesium by weight.
+Magnesium citrate (sensu lato) is used medicinally as a saline laxative and to empty the bowel before major surgery or a colonoscopy.
 It is available without a prescription, both as a generic and under various brand names.
 It is also used in the pill form as a magnesium dietary supplement.
-It contains 11.23% magnesium by weight.
-Compared to trimagnesium citrate, it is much more water-soluble, less alkaline, and contains less magnesium.

 As a food additive, magnesium citrate is used to regulate acidity and is known as E number E345.